shikhasoumya1612/atlan-hiring-task/README.md

 # Atlan Hiring Task

 ## Description
 This project consists of a backend and frontend application.
 The backend is built using Node.js with Express, while the frontend is built using React.
+This project includes viewing,adding and testing various llm models

 ## Steps to Run Locally
 1. **Backend**: